Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Move the slider all the way to the right (100%), or depending on your preference.

-Updating to a newer version of iOS may help fix your sound issues when using your Bluetooth headphones.
-Especially when you are using Apple AirPods.
-Here are the steps for updating to the latest version of iOS for your iPhone or iPad.
+Updating to a newer version of iOS may help fix your sound issues when using your Bluetooth headphones, especially when you are using AirPods.
+These troubleshooting methods also apply when you’re using other Bluetooth headphones.

 - Go to Settings, then click General.